 Our pupil’s start their geographical experience in Foundation where they are guided to make sense of their physical world and their community through opportunities to explore, observe and find out about people, places and the environment through both taught and child initiated sessions.

 The children then build on their geographical skills in Key Stage 1 where they learn about their local area and compare their life in this area with that in other regions in the United Kingdom and in the rest of the world.
-They learn how to draw and interpret maps and they develop the skills of research, investigation, analysis and problem-solving.
+They learn how to draw and interpret maps and they develop the skills of research, investigation, analysis and problem solving.
 Through their growing knowledge and understanding of human geography, children gain an appreciation of life in other cultures.
-Geography teaching also motivates children to find out about the physical world and enables them to recognize the importance of sustainable development for the future of mankind.
+Geography teaching also motivates children to find out about the physical world and enables them to recognise the importance of sustainable development for the future of humanity.
 Where appropriate, the Geography curriculum promotes key British Values so our children have exposure to a wide experience of local and global learning where there are opportunities for respect and tolerance when embracing differences within the world we live.

 Locational knowledge, Place knowledge, Human and Physical Geography and Geographical Skills and Fieldwork.